ecosia/ecosia-privacy-policy/en.md

 The processing of your personal data for the use of our enquiry and contact function is carried out on the basis of your consent.

 The headquarters of Zendesk are located in the US, and your data, gathered when using our enquiry and contact function, are sent there.
 Zendesk is certified under the “Privacy Shield” US-EU data protection agreement and undertakes to uphold the EU data protection provisions. https://www.privacyshield.gov/participant?id=a2zt0000000TO6hAAG

+Help scout is located n the US too.
+They are GDPR compliant and have a solid security and privacy practices in place that go beyond the requirements of this new regulation. https://www.helpscout.com/company/legal/gdpr/

 ### g.
 Web analytics